Access to Network Resources

 Formula:

-Example: If an SP requests 1 PB of storage and the selected Cluster Price is 2,800 ICNT per PB, with a Protocol Margin of 25%, the SP’s final ICNT access requirement will be:
+Protocol Margin: This is a small percentage retained by the protocol (e.g., 25%) to keep the network sustainability and maintenance.
+Example: If an Builder requests 1 PB of storage and the selected Cluster Price is 2,800 ICNT per PB, with a Protocol Margin of 25%, the Builders final ICNT access requirement will be: